SERVICES

 In this signature treatment, you will experience a combination of shiatsu, deep tissue, and Swedish modalities, as well as Reiki.
 Each session is tailored to the individual client and may include breath work, positive affirmation dialog, guided visualization, quantum theta work, & intuitive healing.
 The Cotu Method pinpoints areas of the body where there are pent-up emotions stored in the tissues, and facilitates an awareness and eventual release of stress and past trauma.
 The goal is to break through emotional scars, blocked energy, and physical armoring all of which can lead to physical as well as psychological pain.

-“I developed this technique with a focus on the structural muscles that have been found to hold strong emotional charges.
-I’m thrilled when clients comment that The Cotu Method led to profound release and was unlike any other treatment.” -Jill Cotu
+“I developed this technique with a focus on the structural muscles correlated to the chakras that have been found to hold strong emotional charges.
+I’m thrilled when clients comment that The Cotu Method led to profound release and was unlike any other treatment.” ~Jill Cotu

 REIKI